AmineDjeghri/awesome-os-setup/Pycharm_WSL_Anaconda.md

 - Node interpreter : copy paste the result of the command `which node` in the remote server
 - package manager : yarn for example
 - environement : `PATH=` put the result of the commande `echo $PATH`

+# Run configuration :
+- you can choose by editing the configuration template of python and pytest to select a default working directory for all your scripts
+- Run pytest just by right clicking on a function bloc, file, or folder !